komar41/vigma/README.md

   npm start
   ```

-  This will open a tab in your browser and you're all set to use eMoGis system.
+  This will open a tab in your browser and you're all set to use eMoGis Visua Analytics system.